13 Tips to Start a Gluten-Free Diet

 7. Experiment in the Kitchen

 Use this time to start having fun (or more fun) in the kitchen!
 Though going out and enjoying meals certainly still stands, preparing meals at home helps with ingredient control.

 8. Form or Join a Support Group

-Forming or joining such groups can further strengthen not only knowledge of a gluten-free diet, but form a strong support system.
+Forming or joining such groups can further strengthen knowledge of a gluten-free diet and form a strong support system.

 9. Seek Out Resources

 Celiac disease and gluten-free resources are valuable for quick and informative material without expensive healthcare bills.
 A quick engine search can further supply available resources.